bm2-lab/scPrivacy/README.md

   ```
   python run.py
   ```
-* **Cell assginment with model trained by your datasets:** You just need to put reference datasets files in the `train_set` folder, put the query datasets files in the `test_set` folder and run the following command.
+* **Cell type identification with model trained by your datasets:** You just need to put reference datasets files in the `train_set` folder, put the query datasets files in the `test_set` folder and run the following command.
   ```
   python run.py
   ```
-* **Cell assginment with trained models:** You can also use your own model.
+* **Cell type identification with trained models:** You can also use your own model.
 You just need to put the query dataset file in the `test_set` folder and run the following command.
   ```
   python test_with_trained_model.py -m new_model
   ```
-* **Check the results:** For all the above tests, the assignment results can be found in the `result.txt`  after running.
+* **Check the results:** For all the above tests, the type identification results can be found in the `result.txt`  after running.
 The content of the `result.txt` consists of two columns.
 The first column represents cell barcodes and the second column represents predicted cell class information.
 It looks like:<br />
 pbmc1_SM2_Cell_133&nbsp;&nbsp;&nbsp;&nbsp;CD4+_T_cell<br />
 pbmc1_SM2_Cell_142&nbsp;&nbsp;&nbsp;&nbsp;B_Cell